 Construct Definition Literature Base ERP System The extent to which a firm uses ERP systems to coordinate with suppliers the integration of business processes and functions such as material management, production planning and control, and supply management.
-Edwards et al. (2001); Bendoly Supplier Coordination The degree to which a firm seeks to integrate and coordinate procurement requirements across and within business units with suppliers who are located worldwide.
-Kotabe and Murray (2004); Moncza et. al. (2005); Faes et al (2003); Rozemeijer (2003); Trent and Monczka (2002) Procurement Performance The extent to which operational procurement outcomes demonstrate high levels of improved performance in lead time, cost, labor-productivity, and capacity utilization. et al. (2006); Craighead et al. (2007); Choi and Krause (2006); Knudsen (2003); Fitzgerald,
+Fox (2003; Al-Mashari et al. (2003); Mabert et al. (2001); Van Everdingen et al. (2000); Edwards et al. (2001); Bendoly and Schoenherr (2005) Supplier Coordination The degree to which a firm seeks to integrate and coordinate procurement requirements across and within business units with suppliers who are located worldwide.
+Kotabe and Murray (2004); Moncza et. al. (2005); Faes et al (2003); Rozemeijer (2003); Trent and Monczka (2002) Procurement Performance The extent to which operational procurement outcomes demonstrate high levels of improved performance in lead time, cost, labor-productivity, and capacity utilization.
+Knudsen (2003); Fitzgerald,